yousefelassal/quote-cron/README.md

 > Sorrow is knowledge, those that know the most must mourn the deepest, the tree of knowledge is not the tree of life.

 > Never make friends with people who are above or below you in status.
 Such friendships will never give you any happiness.

+> Friendship is but another name for an alliance with the follies and the misfortunes of others.
+Our own share of miseries is sufficient: why enter then as volunteers into those of another?